-While walking around campus, I found similar uniform lines are found throughout the university buildings.
-I have since researched these and found out that these designs are called manifestation, this technique is applied to glass windows and doors to improve their visibility and provide privacy.
+While walking around campus, I found these interesting lines on the glass windows.
+After researching these I found out that these designs are called glass 'manifestations,' and they are applied to glass windows and doors to improve visibility and provide privacy.

-I am considering integrating my design alongside these features, bringing innovative thinking to what is currently a purely functional, practical technique.
-Developing my project into a manifestation alternative would complement and help give substance and reason to my design.
+I am considering pitching my designs as an alternative manifistation example, bringing innovative thinking to what is currently a purely functional, practical technique.

 I imagine that there are a lot of considerations to be made when designing a window safety feature, I’ll have to research the regulations and find out more.

 Taking the entrance to the Manchester law school photograph as inspiration, I have begun to design some practical animations to aid and direct the students while still adhering to the qualities that are mandatory for the safety regulations regarding the visibility of glass.
 The first animation design is of an arrow showing the way to the entrance to the building.

 Designing the dimensions of the arrow itself was harder than expected, the shape was either too long, too flared or narrow.
 Once I was happy with the shape, I designed two animation styles, one where the arrow grows and another where the arrow moves forward.
 I tested these designs with different pixel amounts and tested them between my window pane to test the refraction.
 In the video you can see that the animation worked, the top right (25 pixels) worked the best, I also found that the animation moves against the direction of the arrow which disrupts the message of the arrow.

 Following the 'law department' inspiration for the glass manifestation, I decided to make a related animation that represented the subject.